Cultural & Culinary Adventures

 Whale watching—epic, beautiful, unforgettable.

 The majesty of watching these giants of the sea in all their glory while your boat skips along BC’s coastal waters, it’s an unmatched experience.
-While Orcas are often the main attraction, humpback, gray, and minke whales can be seen depending on the time of year.
-Keep an eye out for the Orcas of the Salish Sea, three pods (families) of resident Orcas that live and play in the waters off the BC and Washington coast.
+While Orcas and Humpbacks are often the main attraction, Gray and Minke whales can be seen depending on the time of year.
 Steveston Seabreeze Adventures and Vancouver Whale Watch both offer incredible and informative tours.
 Tours depart daily from Steveston (April to October).
-Keep an eye out for seals, otters, eagles, and other birds along the way!
+Keep an eye out for the transient Killer Whales and abundant Humpbacks that play in the waters off the BC and Washington coast in addition to sea lions, seals, otters, eagles, and other birds along the way!

 Good to know: